tomcatmwi/wprouter/README.md

 # `wprouter` - A simple C++ Websocket router for Linux

-This lightweight Websockets router facilitates Websocket communication between IoT devices, in a star network architecture, with the physical network router in the center.
+This lightweight Websocket router facilitates Websocket communication between IoT devices, in a star network architecture, with the physical network router in the center.
 In other words, if you have multiple IoT devices to talk to each other, this router may be the solution to organize data traffic.
 I wrote this program for a **GL.iNet GL-MT300N-V2** pocket router (an awesome piece of hardware), but it should work on basically anything, including microcontrollers.

 ## How to build it

 You will need `websocketpp`, `asio` and the appropriate C++ build tool for your target platform.
 The `build.sh` script is there for your convenience, with some instructions on what to download and where to find them.
-A binary build is also included, for the `mipsel` architecture.
+A binary build is also included for the most common `mipsel` architecture.

 ## How to use it